-All employees participate in the "360 degree" feedback process as part of their individual performance evaluations, which reflects input regarding an array of performance measures from a number of employees, including those who are junior to the employee, and includes qualities such as risk management, reputational judgment and compliance with firm policies as well as teamwork, citizenship and communication are assessed.
+All employees are evaluated annually as part of the "360 degree" feedback process.
+This process reflects input from a number of employees, including supervisors, peers and those who are junior to the employee, regarding an array of performance measures.
+The detailed performance evaluations include assessments of risk management, reputational judgment and compliance with firm policies, as well as teamwork, citizenship and communication.